AdvancedResearchComputing/arc-rtd/docs/usage/faq.md

 ## How can I submit a job that depends on the completion of another job?

 Sometimes it may be useful to split one large computation into multiple jobs (e.g. due to queue limits), but submit those jobs all at once.
 Jobs can be made dependent on each other using the `--dependency=after:job_id` flag to `sbatch`.
-Additional dependency options can be found in the [documentation for sbatch](https://slurm.schedmd.com/sbatch.html documentation for sbatch).
+Additional dependency options can be found in the [documentation for `sbatch`](https://slurm.schedmd.com/sbatch.html).
 For example, here we submit three jobs, each of which depends on the preceding one:

 ```
 [johndoe@tinkercliffs2 ~]$ sbatch test.sh